Gabriela Tagliavini: Career

-For her directorial debut, The Woman Every Man Wants (aka Perfect Lover), Tagliavini won the Best Director award at three international film festivals in 2001.
+For her directorial debut, The Woman Every Man Wants (aka Perfect Lover), Tagliavini won the Best Director award at three international film festivals in 2001, including the New York Independent Film Festival and the Munich Film Festival.

-Her film Ladies' Night was the #1 movie in the box office in Mexico in 2004 and won three MTV Movie Awards Mexico.
+Her film Ladies' Night was the top movie in the box office in Mexico in 2004 and won three MTV Movie Awards Mexico.
 The soundtrack was released by Sony.

 Tagliavini's TV film, the Viacom/VH1/MTV/Maverick feature 30 Days Until I'm Famous, premiered on VH1.
 The film stars Sean Patrick Flanery, Mindy Sterling, Udo Kier and Carmen Electra and was executive-produced by Madonna.
-Tagliavini's fourth feature as a writer-director, Without Men, starring Eva Longoria (Desperate Housewives) and Christian Slater (True Romance), was released in the U.S. in 2011.
-She has recently adapted the best-selling novel The Anatomist for HBO Films and the screenplay for Cantinflas (a biopic about the Mexican comedian-thesp).
-Tagliavini recently finished directing her fifth feature, Border Run (aka The Mule), starring Sharon Stone and Billy Zane.
+Tagliavini's fourth feature as a writer-director, Without Men, starring Eva Longoria and Christian Slater, was released in the U.S. in 2011.

+As a screenwriter, she wrote the English remake of the prestigious Luis Buñuel's film Belle de Jour.
+She adapted the best-selling novel The Anatomist for HBO Films and the screenplay for Cantinflas, a biopic about the Mexican comedian-thespian.

+Her fifth feature, Border Run (aka The Mule), starred Sharon Stone and Billy Zane.

+She authored Divas, an original pilot, and series bible for Sony.
+Earlier, she took on the role of director for the pilot and two episodes of the comedy series Claramente on the Claro Video platform.

-In addition to directing commercials and television pilots, Tagliavini also worked as a writer/correspondent for CNN.
+In addition to directing commercials and television pilots, Tagliavini also worked as a writer and correspondent for CNN.
 She was a juror at the Berlin Film Festival, and won the prestigious 2006 ABC/DGA directing fellowship, where she worked on shows like Disney's Hannah Montana and Desperate Housewives.
 Tagliavini helmed a live show, Comedy Rehab, for Comedy Central.

+In 2018, Tagliavini successfully pitched a concept to Amazon Studios, securing the opportunity to serve as the showrunner for her own TV series, titled My Problem With Men, with production overseen by former NBC executive Ben Silverman.
+Additionally, she is currently in the process of developing another TV series with multi-Grammy winner Marc Anthony producing for Viacom/Paramount+.

+In television, Tagliavini served as an executive producer, overseeing both the pilot and four episodes of the Warner Brothers TV series Casa Grande, which debuted on Amazon in 2023.

 Tagliavini is also the author of a novel, Los Colores de La Memoria, originally published in Spanish in Argentina, then rewritten in English for U.S. readers as The Colors of Memory.

+Tagliavini was chosen for the Sundance and WIF's Women Initiative.
+She received a Life Achievement award from the Baja Film Festival in recognition of her contributions to the industry.